supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. Once the workspace validation has passed, select **Create**.
 Wait for the new workspace to be provisioned, this may take a few minutes.

+1. When the workspace deployment completes, select **Refresh** to display the new workspace.

+1. Choose the workspace where you want to enable Microsoft Sentinel.

+1. Select **Add**.

 ### Task 2: Create a hunting query

 In this task, you will create a hunting query, bookmark a result, and create a Livestream.